lopezdsr/sql-query/hive_metastore.md

 # Catalog Data – Hive Metastore
 {: #hivemetastore}

-Using {{site.data.keyword.cos_short}} URIs within your select statement allows you to process your data without any preparation steps.
-An automatic schema inference for JSON or CSV data is done in this case.
+Using {{site.data.keyword.cos_full}} URIs within your SELECT statements allows you to process data without any preparation steps.
+You benefit from an automatic schema inference for JSON or CSV data.
 Also, the partitions of the table are detected automatically during runtime of the query.

-But in case you know always your used objects in the select statement beforehand it is more efficient to catalog your COS objects.
-SQL Query provides a Hive Metastore with an own database for each instance which allows you to have all metadata for your tables in one place.
+But if you always know your used objects in the SELECT statement beforehand, it is more efficient to catalog your {{site.data.keyword.cos_short}} objects. {{site.data.keyword.sqlquery_full}} provides a Hive Metastore with an own database for each instance, which allows you to have all metadata for your tables in one place.

-To use the catalog you need to call the *CREATE TABLE* command before you run the select statement like:
+To use the catalog, call the *CREATE TABLE* command before you run the SELECT statement, as in the following example:

 ```sql
 create table employees (